DamienDennehy/Imgur.API.Integration/test/Imgur.API.Tests.Integration/README.md

 ﻿# Running Integration Tests

-## App.config settings
+## config.json settings
-Integration Tests require several settings to be set in the App.config file.
+Integration Tests require several settings to be set in the config.json file.

 These variables contain the Imgur and Mashape authentication settings.